Useful books for shoring up mathematical foundations

 The National Museum of Mathematics, on Madison Square Park in NYC, has loads of online programming at all skill levels.

 Wikipedia or other internet sources cover many topics, but the clarity and level of presumed familiarity ranges widely.
-Often not so helpful for learning.

 Some lectures to jog memories about math fundamentals